redis/redis-doc/commands/xtrim.md

-`XTRIM` trims the stream by evicting older entries (entries with lower IDs) if needed.
+`XTRIM` removes entries from the beginning of the stream at _key_.

 Trimming the stream can be done using one of these strategies:

-* `MAXLEN`: Evicts entries as long as the stream's length exceeds the specified `threshold`, where `threshold` is a positive integer.
+* `MAXLEN`: evicts entries as long as the stream's length exceeds the specified _threshold, where the _threshold_ is a positive integer.
-* `MINID`: Evicts entries with IDs lower than `threshold`, where `threshold` is a stream ID.
+* `MINID`: evicts entries with IDs lower than the _threshold, where the _threshold_ is a stream ID.

 For example, this will trim the stream to exactly the latest 1000 items: